 Art therapy sessions are offered weekly on one to one basis or as a group.
 One to one sessions usually last between 50 minutes and an hour.
 Groups last 1.5 hours – 2 hours.

-Art therapy groups with children and young people
+Art therapy groups with young people

 A group can be a place to share difficult thoughts and feelings with peers without having to worry about being judged or how others might react.
 There are no expectations, no getting it right or ‘behaving well’.
 It’s a place where all feelings can be explored including those that at times might be more difficult to accept or show – like anger, jealousy or hopelessness.